phoenixframework/phoenix/guides/request_lifecycle.md

 Controllers are Elixir modules, and actions are Elixir functions defined in them.
 The purpose of actions is to gather the data and perform the tasks needed for rendering.
 Our route specifies that we need a `HelloWeb.HelloController` module with an `index/2` function.

-To make that happen, let's create a new `lib/hello_web/controllers/hello_controller.ex` file, and make it look like the following:
+To make the `index` action happen, let's create a new `lib/hello_web/controllers/hello_controller.ex` file, and make it look like the following:

 ```elixir
 defmodule HelloWeb.HelloController do